NLion74/Matrix-Notifier/README.md

 Technically this bot supports titles and content server side but the bot is only using the content and just ignoring the title.

-Note that receivng the message can take up to 30 seconds.
-Thats just how long it takes if you have a problem with that you can use the dev-docker-compose and remove the "await client.sync(timeout=1000)" in the bot/main.py though this will cause the bot not be able to accept room invites anymore.
-After doing that you can except the message to be received in a matter of seconds.

 ## Setup

 The easiest way of installing would be to use docker, however if for any reason that is not an option you can also install it from source.